GFDRR/ICUC12-Hackathon-UrbanHeat/README.md

 # Urban Heat Resilience Hackathon @ ICUC12

-As part of the International Conference on Urban Climate ([ICUC12](https://icuc12.eu/)), the World Bank-GFDRR team under the Global Program on Urban Heat Resilience and the City Resilience Program, [@matthiasdemuzere](https://github.com/matthiasdemuzere), hosted a hands-on hackathon focused on urban heat resilience.
+As part of the International Conference on Urban Climate ([ICUC12](https://icuc12.eu/)), the World Bank-GFDRR team under the Global Program on Urban Heat Resilience and the City Resilience Program hosted a hands-on hackathon focused on urban heat resilience.
 We designed a set of challenges across three spatial scales: city, neighborhood, and building, and provided curated datasets for Timbuktu (Mali) and Davao (Philippines).

 Participants were invited to explore these datasets using starter code based on our own workflows.
 The goal: develop scalable and actionable tools to support climate adaptation and urban planning.
 Whether it's identifying locally effective cooling interventions or helping a mayor make the case for heat shelters, this repository holds everything used in the hackathon:

 * Ready-to-run Python notebooks